mhils/flysky-updater/README.md

 To my best understanding, it is not possible to accidentally brick the remote by flashing firmware; the initial bootloader is never overwritten.

-Usage: Place the firmware image next to the updater and double-click the updater.
+**Usage:** Place a firmware image next to the updater and double-click the updater.
 Alternatively, use the command line interface:

 ```
 λ ./flysky-updater-win64.exe --port COM3 --image flyplus.hex